CloudNationHQ/aws-cn-tf-modules/modules/cloudfront/README.md

 Features
 - Automatically create an A Record with Alias for CloudFront distribution
-- Insert multiple domain names to reroute CloudFormation
+- Insert multiple domain names to reroute CloudFront
 - IP Whitelisting on CloudFront, perfect for staging or acceptance environment

 Dependencies